botter-live/botter.live-Android/README.md

 ## Installation
-Install Botter to see and talk to users of your Android app, Botter for Android supports <strong>API 23</strong> and above.
+Install BOTTER to see and talk to users of your Android app, BOTTER for Android supports <strong>API 23</strong> and above.

 <li>Add the below lines under <strong>all projects -> repositories</strong> in build.gradle <strong>(project level)</strong>.</li>